avalyn-protocol/avalyn/README.md

 ## Supporting the project

 Avalyn is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both Avalyn and Bitcoin donations can be made to **donate.avyblocks.com** if using a client that supports the [OpenAlias](https://openalias.org) standard.
-Alternatively, you can send XMR to the Avalyn donation address via the `donate` command (type `help` in the command-line wallet for details).
+Alternatively, you can send AVY to the Avalyn donation address via the `donate` command (type `help` in the command-line wallet for details).

 Avalyn [AVY] donation address is:
 `4fDMpt97JfFVevG1fzy8SnLoE86W4r5CCRirEa6NnAw8JPVjSegxKkif1B1N78GwEwTvUdFxAkH8UDnZqihR7bdU13f4gYv`